 Well.
 Let’s first establish what we’re looking at.
 Here’s a frame after the dust had settled compared with a pre-

 What this shows is that the crater in the centre of the LM photo and the top of the 16mm frame is the crater in the centre of the descent footage -

 The feature identified by the light blue arrow isn’t in either of these two, so we need to move on to a post-

 In both views the LM shadow can be made out in exactly the same place as the one shown on the LRO, although it is much more prominent in the evening view.
 The morning view also shows the disturbance created by the astronauts going about their business.

-So, India and Japan both confirm the presence of a lunar module and human activity on the moon as well as the USA’s LRO probe.
+So, India, China and Japan all confirm the presence of a lunar module and human activity on the moon as well as the USA’s LRO probe.

-Watch out for goalposts being moved at a conspiracy hoaxtard website near you any time soon.
+Watch out for goalposts being moved at a hoaxtard website near you any time soon.